How do leaders shift from silos to collaboration? What does that look like? What are the main levers? Why would you want to do this anyway?

 - Managers at the leadership table talk as if their team/work is the most important thing

-- Leaders are perceived as ego centric, and there is little ‘we’, ‘us’, ‘our.’
+- Leaders are perceived as egocentric, and there is little “we, us, our” talk

-There were no ‘natural’ connections in a newly formed group I was working with.
+I’ve experienced this before.
+There were no “natural” connections in a newly formed group I was working with.
 Other than having the same boss, people had distinctive differences, which they emphasized.
-Over-hearing a lunchtime conversation I decided to use the criteria of ‘risk’ to explore and expand connections.
-We set up a continuum of loves risk, hates risk.
-Team members were scattered the full range on the spectrum.
-I then invited people to share one of the biggest risks they had ever taken.
-The stories that emerged amazed me, and the team.
-Stories ranged from near death travel experiences, a health scare, parachuting, to marrying their partner the first week they had met them – and the marriage was more than 40 years at the time of the session!
+Over-hearing a lunchtime conversation I decided to use the criteria of “risk” to explore and expand connections.
+We set up a continuum of loves risk and hates risk.

 - Greater trust is generated.

-- Leaders are more able to meet at the leadership table with their groups ‘behind’ them, so their discussions benefit the whole group.
-They work ‘on’ the business and the decide how they will implement that in their team.
+- Leaders are more able to meet at the leadership table with their groups “behind” them, so their discussions benefit the whole group.
+They work “on” the business and then decide how they will implement that in their team.